UFAL-DSG/alex/alex/applications/RepeatAfterMe/README.rst

 ::

-  $ ./ram_hub.py -c ram_hub_LANG.cfg  ../../resources/private/ext-ram-PHONENUMBER.cfg
+  $ ./ram_hub.py -c ram_hub_LANG.cfg  ../../resources/private/ext-PHONENUMBER.cfg

 After collection desired number of calls, use ``copy_wavs_for_transcription.py`` to extract the wave files from the ``call_logs`` subdirectory for transcription.
 The files will be copied into into ``RAM-WAVs`` directory.

 These calls must be transcribed by the Transcriber or some similar software.
-The crowdsourcing tools available in this project are not suitable for transcription of these recordings.